rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 #### Swift concurrency and asynchronous execution

 Concurrency and asynchronous execution are important parts in Swift.
-The latest version of Swift simplifies the writing of asynchronous code using Swift's `async` and `await` keywords, as well as the `actor` protocol for executing work on other threads not blocking the main thread.
+The latest version of Swift simplifies the writing of asynchronous code using Swift `async` and `await` keywords, as well as the `actor` protocol for executing work on other threads not blocking the main thread.
 The Swift concurrency model is intricate, and it requires, at least for me, dedicated time and study to grasp its fundamentals.

 RsyncUI does not requiere concurrency, but concurrency is automatically introduced by using `actors` , `async` and `await` keywords.
 It is an objective to execute most work synchronous on the main thread as long as it does not block, like GUI updates, which are performed on the main thread.